teejay-tems/Toys-Sales-Analysis/README.md

 # Conclusion
 The detailed analysis of Maven Toys' sales and inventory data yields vital insights for strategic decision-making.
 Identifying profitable product categories, recognizing seasonal trends, addressing out-of-stock impacts, and optimizing inventory turnover pave the way for proactive responses to market dynamics.
 In the vibrant Mexican toy retail market, this puts Maven Toys in a strong position for long-term success.

-**_Thank You_**😄
+# License
+This repository is licensed under the [MIT License]().

 ---
 I am interested in a Data Analyst role in an organization where I can showcase my skills, take more responsibilities, continue to learn, an organization that I can grow with, where my work will be highly beneficial to the organization.

-# License
-This repository is licensed under the [MIT License]().
+---
 You can reach me on temirestephany@gmail.com or LinkedIn